USPTO/ng2-validations/README.md

 **Default Validators and Configuration**

 The validation service relies on a JSON configuration file consisting of form control names and their associated validation properties.
 A sample configuration file can be found [here](https://github.com/uspto/ng2-validations/blob/master/src/Samples/example-config.json) and ships with the service.
 The dynamic validations also require validator function definitions which can be found [here](https://github.com/uspto/ng2-validations/blob/master/src/Samples/sample-validation-definitions.ts).
 To use the default configuration and definitions in your application simply call the useDefaultConfig method in your app.module ngOnInit method.

+** **NOTE** ** Currently the default configuration and definitions are for demonstration purposes only.
+As we are still actively developing and testing this service, most common validations will be added to the configuation and definitions files soon.
+Stay tuned...

 ```javascript
 // in app.module.ts